 These are the steps in the appeal process:

-If you or a loved one is considering seeking Social Security Disability benefits or appealing a claim denial, it’s vital that you get the advice and counsel of a seasoned lawyer.
-The Garden City SSDI lawyers at Turley Redmond & Rosasco. have significant experience helping people prepare, file, and defend disability benefits claims.
+If you or a loved one is considering seeking Social Security Disability benefits, it’s vital that you get the advice and counsel of a seasoned lawyer.
+A Garden City Social Security attorney at Turley Redmond & Rosasco, L.L.P. has significant experience helping people prepare, file, and defend disability benefits claims.
 We also have a record of proven success in the application process.

 585 Stewart Avenue,